r00t-tsai/Filter-Studio/README.md

 Filter Studio is released as **Freeware**.

-* You are free to download, use, and share the compiled `.exe` executable for personal or commercial use.
+* You are free to download, use, and share the compiled `.exe` executable for personal use.
 * Source code for **v1.0** remains accessible in my other repository and commit history as open reference.
 * **v1.1+** binaries are closed-source freeware.
 See the [LICENSE](LICENSE.md) file for full terms.